wadehuber/codeexamples/programming/languages.md

 ## Learning Other Languages

 - [Learn X in Y Minutes](https://learnxinyminutes.com/) has a ton of quick introductions to several different programming languages
-- [Coding Ground](http://www.tutorialspoint.com/codingground.htm) has several different broser-based compilers you use to try out several languages.
+- [Coding Ground](http://www.tutorialspoint.com/codingground.htm) has several different browser-based compilers you use to try out several languages.
 Note that while this is great for trying things out, try not to rely on these.
 For class projects you will want to use the recommended compiler for that class.

 ## Example Code

 - A great way to learn a new language is to look at good examples.
 Here is a [curated list of projects with good code](https://github.com/CodeReaderMe/awesome-code-reading)
 - Many languages are developed on GitHub, so you can see real world examples of compiler code, often written in C & C++.
-Here's [a listl](https://github.com/showcases/programming-languages)
+Here's [a list](https://github.com/showcases/programming-languages)
 - The [source code for Python](https://www.python.org/downloads/source/) (written in C)

 ## Programming Language Concepts Books